eduardconstantin/Navigation-menu-animation/README.md

 # Navigation menu animation concept

+## THIS REPO HAS BEEN ARCHIVED AND THE CONTENT HAS BEEN MOVED TO [THIS ONE](https://github.com/eduardconstantin/react-motion-components)

 This was a good experiment to learn a few new tools that I wanted to use for a long time.

 What I learned making this project: